sb011/StoreMonitoring/README.md

 RETURN { status: <STATUS>, url: <URL>}
 ```

+# Functionalities
+* Multithreading
+* File Upload

+# Additional Enhancements
+* Add caching
+* More optimize the report generation and make it faster

 # Logic of generating a report
 1. Downtime for the last hour
    1. Find Current and Last Hour: